Frequently Asked Questions

 Our Global Network is made up of people from around the world who are interested in creating more opportunities to practice, share, and learn about biomimicry regionally.
-Visit our Global Network page to see if there is a network near you.
-If you don’t see a network near you, learn how to start your own.
+Visit our Global Network page to see if there is a group near you or working on a similar theme.
+If you don’t see a network near you or on a theme that is important to you, you can start your own!

 LEARNING AND RESOURCES

 I’m interested in practicing biomimicry – what should I study or what major should I choose?